 Amare nesciri, Saint Philip Neri would say, ‘love to be unknown’.
-With his father’s death while Joseph was still in utero, the Italian boy, born in 1603, his mother was left so that, like another Mother before her, she had to give birth in a stable.
+With his father’s death while Joseph was still in utero, the Italian boy, born in 1603, his mother was left so destitute that, like another Mother before her, she had to give birth in a stable.
 Giuseppe had a difficult upbringing, often abused and neglected, and he himself was prone to outbursts of anger.
 But from childhood, Joseph, by the grace of God, most often maintained a joyful disposition, gifted with ecstatic visions.
-He was so rapt in the love of God that he would suddenly fall motionless while drying a dish or hoeing a field, a beatific smile on his face, mouth agape, imperturbable, always cheerful, practising a rather severe asceticism which flowed from the deep well of his charity.
+He was so rapt in the love of God that he would suddenly fall motionless while drying a dish or hoeing a field, a beatific smile on his face, mouth agape, imperturbable, yet always cheerful.
+At the same time, he practised what we could consider a rather severe asceticism – eating solid food only twice a week, and that sprinkled with bitter powder – but a regime that flowed from the deep well of his charity.
 He saw the world as transient, passing away, and all the troubles, persecutions and battles herein like ‘children playing with pop guns’, compared to the real spiritual warfare going on around us.

-Giuseppe was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders when he had discerned that as his vocation, he was finally accepted into the Conventual Franciscans in 1620, after begging just to be allowed to work cleaning out their stables.
+Giuseppe was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders.
+He was finally accepted into the Conventual Franciscans in 1620, after begging just to be allowed to work cleaning out their stables, which he did for a couple of years.
 He would obey his superiors and the rule without a moment’s hesitation, always seeing Christ or Our Lady in each person he met.
-It was almost as though holiness came naturally to him – even if he did practise a rather severe asceticism, eating solid food only twice a week, and that sprinkled with bitter powder.
+It was almost as though holiness came naturally to him.
 His continual prayer and ecstasies made study difficult, but he passed the examination for the diaconate, as the Bishop asked him the one Scripture passage on which he could discourse with ease (hence, he is the patron saint of exam-takers – students take note!).

 Ordained in 1628, Friar Joseph’s devotion increased, and, paradoxically, he soon had to be secluded, for there were so many eyewitness accounts of him levitating, absorbed in God (as was recorded of other saints, such as Thomas Aquinas, a man whose build would defy easy hovering).
 Modern sceptics – see the last couple of paragraphs of the Wikipedia entry on him – try to claim that Joseph was actually ‘leaping around’ like some gymnast from Cirque de Soleil, but the monks and townspeople would see the friar of Cupertino quite literally fly (he is the patron saint of aviators and astronauts).
 At one point, while in the presence of Pope Urban VIII himself (the one embroiled in the Galileo fiasco, but who also sent the Jesuit missionaries to Canada), Joseph hovered upwards in a fit of devotion before the Vicar of Christ, and only came back to earth at the direct order of his superior.
 The spectacle became such that the Franciscans eventually placed him in a solitary cell, away from any public events or community prayer, a ‘being alone with God’ – some might say self-isolation – which Friar Joseph did not mind all that much, so long as he could continue to say Mass.